Logo preload

 March 26, 2014

-This is a guest post from Mitchell Sipus, interdisciplinary Community Planner specialized in designing creative solutions for the world’s most complex environments.
+This is a guest post from Mitchell Sipus, interdisciplinary Community Planner specialized in designing creative solutions for the world’s most complex environments, including this project for qualititative and ethnographic research in Ethiopia.

 Throughout the last ten years I have conducted qualitative research in a variety of conditions.
 I have immersed myself into the backstreets of Havana Cuba, the rolling hills of American Appalachia and the dangerous corridors of Mogadishu, Somalia.
 Throughout every research initiative, deep immersion into the language, culture, and local communities was a critical element to identifying and solving problems such as violence reduction and economic development.